Protecting water bodies

-To aid the public in this regard, the Department published a handbook entitled ‘Surface Water Alterations Handbook’ in December 2013.
+To aid the public in this regard, the Department has published a handbook entitled ‘Surface Water Alterations Handbook’.
 This handbook is for landowners and people and organisations involved in carrying out activities that may alter the physical characteristics or flows of rivers and other waterbodies.
 It provides advice on the regulatory controls and best practice policies which apply to alterations.

 The controls specified in the handbook should be taken into account before any alterations are carried out and the appropriate approvals/consents should be sought in advance.
 It should be noted that the granting of consent under one regulation does not remove the need for any other consent, nor does it mean that such other consents will necessarily be given.
 If in doubt, people are advised to contact the relevant Departments, authorities and Agencies.